-> Dayton Children’s community benefit contributions support organizations in our 20-County service region that help us realize our mission of relentlessly pursuing optimal health for all children within our reach.
+Dayton Children’s community benefit contributions support organizations in our 20-County service region that help us realize our mission of relentlessly pursuing optimal health for all children within our reach.
 It takes a community working together to ensure children are healthy and safe where they live, learn, and play.
-As part of our commitment to the community, Dayton Children’s allocates our “community benefit” funding to organizations who are working to improve the lives of children and families in our service region in alignment with our community health needs assessment.
+As part of our commitment to the community, Dayton Children’s allocates our “community benefit” funding to organizations who are working to improve the lives of children and families in our service region.

-> community benefit contributions F.A.Q.
+community benefit contributions F.A.Q.

 How are funding decisions made for the grants?

 Funding decisions are made by the Community Benefits Subcommittee of the Board of Trustees of Dayton Children’s Hospital (or designees).
 The amount and number of contribution awards vary year to year.
 Awards are typically in the range of $2,500 to $12,000.
 The Community Benefits Subcommittee reserves the right to make exceptions to the application process.